-MKT 3133 Hospitality Marketing A study of the role of marketing in the dynamic hospitality and tourism industry with emphasis given to the service quality - value relationship.
+- MKT 3133 Hospitality Marketing A study of the role of marketing in the dynamic hospitality and tourism industry with emphasis given to the service quality value relationship.
 Topics include organizational buyer behavior, market segmentation, building customer loyalty, distribution and promotion as they apply to the tourism and hospitality industry.
-Prerequisite: MKT 2003, Marketing Concepts.

-MKT 3213 Marketing Research The course content is a study of research techniques and their applications including the topics of theory construction, the research proposal, research design, measurement, scaling, sampling design, primary and secondary data collection, data preparation, research reporting, and marketing ethics.
-Prerequisites: MKT 2003, Marketing Concepts, MKT 3103, Consumer Behavior and MKT 3123, Channel Strategies.

-MKT 3303 Retailing A study of the methods and procedures used in the retail store including arrangements of merchandise, selling policies, store design and location, pricing strategies, and strategic marketing management.
-Prerequisite: MKT 2003, Marketing Concepts.

-MKT 3413 Sales Internship A sales internship where the basics of direct selling theory is applied in a field setting.
-Summer only.

-MKT 3423 Sales Management Internship A sales management internship where students apply sales management theory including, planning and forecasting quotas, territory performance evaluation, and analysis and control of distribution costs, in a field setting.
+Prerequisite: MKT 2003, Marketing Concepts. - MKT 3213 Marketing Research The course content is a study of research techniques and their applications including the topics of theory construction, the research proposal, research design, measurement, scaling, sampling design, primary and secondary data collection, data preparation, research reporting, and marketing ethics.
+Prerequisites: MKT 2003, Marketing Concepts, MKT 3103, Consumer Behavior and MKT 3123, Channel Strategies. - MKT 3303 Retailing A study of the methods and procedures used in the retail store including arrangements of merchandise, selling policies, store design and location, pricing strategies, and strategic marketing management.
+Prerequisite: MKT 2003, Marketing Concepts. - MKT 3413 Sales Internship A sales internship where the basics of direct selling theory is applied in a field setting.
+Summer only. - MKT 3423 Sales Management Internship A sales management internship where students apply sales management theory including, planning and forecasting quotas, territory performance evaluation, and analysis and control of distribution costs, in a field setting.
 Students develop and apply selling skills, organizational and planning skills as well as motivation, goal setting and cost analysis and control techniques.
 Prerequisite: MKT 3413, Sales Internship.
-Summer only.

-MKT 3433 Sales Training and Leadership Internship A sales training and organization building internship where students learn and apply effective ways of training sales persons and building a business.
+Summer only. - MKT 3433 Sales Training and Leadership Internship A sales training and organization building internship where students learn and apply effective ways of training sales persons and building a business.
 Prerequisite: MKT 3423, Sales Management Internship.
-Summer only.

-MKT 4013 Marketing Strategy and Simulation This course is designed to be the culmination of the student's marketing studies.
+Summer only. - MKT 4013 Marketing Strategy and Simulation This course is designed to be the culmination of the student's marketing studies.
 Through this capstone experience, students complete a major marketing project and a comprehensive exam to demonstrate knowledge of the discipline.
 An integrative course in marketing strategy, students are expected to bring the theory and concepts learned in the areas of marketing, management, economics and finance to bear on the marketing management process.
 Students will also participate in a marketing simulation experience.
 Prerequisites: Senior status, MKT 3103, Consumer Behavior, MKT 3123, Channel Strategies, MKT 3213, Marketing Research, MKT 4113, Promotion Strategies, and BSA 4003, Business Finance.
-Co-requisite: MGT 4013, Business Strategy, or instructor and division chair permission.

-MKT 4113 Promotion Strategies A study of the promotion mix with emphasis on the planning aspects.
+Co-requisite: MGT 4013, Business Strategy, or instructor and division chair permission. - MKT 4113 Promotion Strategies A study of the promotion mix with emphasis on the planning aspects.
 Topics include the development of objectives and budgets for the promotion task.
 Advertising, sales promotion, publicity, as well as the techniques of personal selling, are emphasized in detail.
-Prerequisite: MKT 2003, Marketing Concepts.

-MKT 4213 International Marketing A study of the process of globalization and the implications of globalization for businesses and their managers.
+Prerequisite: MKT 2003, Marketing Concepts. - MKT 4213 International Marketing A study of the process of globalization and the implications of globalization for businesses and their managers.
 Topics of concern include: Culture variables, economies, trade and investment policies, and marketing strategy.
-Prerequisite: MKT 2003, Marketing Concepts.

-MKT 4303 E-Commerce As e-Business gains critical mass to be considered a primary segment of the Global economy, this course will consider the consumer attitudes and behavior explaining why e-business is meeting their needs and the strategic factors of successful entrants into this exciting segment.
+Prerequisite: MKT 2003, Marketing Concepts. - MKT 4223 Global Advertising A study of the effectiveness of national cultural segmentation in advertising.
+The course views consumer behavior, communication, advertising appeals and execution style from a cultural perspective.
+Topics include High-Context and Low-Context cultures, Hofstede's Five Dimensions of National Culture, Culture-Specific Values, and Adapting Execution Style to Culture.
+Prerequisite: MKT 2003, Marketing Concepts. - MKT 4303 E-Commerce As e-Business gains critical mass to be considered a primary segment of the Global economy, this course will consider the consumer attitudes and behavior explaining why e-business is meeting their needs and the strategic factors of successful entrants into this exciting segment.
 Prerequisite: MKT 2003, Marketing Concepts.